shaynweidner/obsidian-gated-notes/README.md

     -   **Auto-Correct Tags:** If the AI generates a tag that isn't a direct quote, it will automatically attempt to fix it.

 -   **🗂️ Powerful Card Management:**
-    -   **Enhanced Card Browser:** The browser now remembers its state and includes new filters for "Buried" and "New" cards, an icon-based UI, and status icons (🌱, 🚩, ⏸️) next to each card.
+    -   **Advanced Card Browser:** Complete search system with full-text and tag search, three-state filtering (off/include-only/exclude), MathJax rendering, and persistent state.
+Navigate seamlessly with modal navigation history.
+    -   **Related Cards Discovery:** "Related: X" buttons in edit modals and review sessions instantly find and display cards sharing the same tags, with performance-optimized search within the same deck.
+    -   **Custom Study Sessions:** Launch targeted study sessions directly from Card Browser - select specific notes, folders, or search results to create focused review sessions.
+    -   **Smart Search & Filtering:** Search across card content with `tag:"exact-tag"` syntax, performance-optimized with result limiting and proper debouncing to prevent UI freezing.
     -   **Flag & Suspend Cards:** Mark cards with a 🚩 for future attention or suspend them (⏸️) to temporarily remove them from reviews.
     -   **Card Variants:** Edit cards with multiple variant phrasings in a dropdown interface.
-Shows "Variant (1 only)" vs "Variant (X total)" with preview text.
     -   **Reset Card Progress:** Reset individual cards back to "new" from the edit modal.

 -   **🗓️ SM-2 Scheduling:** Built-in spaced repetition ensures maximum retention.

 -   **Multiple Study Modes:**
-    -   **🎯 Chapter Mode:** Review cards for the current chapter in gated reading.
+    -   **🎯 Note Mode:** Review cards for the current note in gated reading (supports nested folder structures).
-    -   **📚 Subject Mode:** Review all cards in a subject folder.
+    -   **🎯 Custom Session Mode:** Launch targeted study sessions directly from Card Browser selections - choose specific notes, folders, or search results to create focused review sessions.
     -   **🧠 Review Mode:** Study all due cards vault-wide.

 ---